GHK-Cu Peptide: Benefits, Mechanisms, and Anti-Aging Research

 The scientific community's interest in GHK-Cu continues to grow.
 Current research is exploring its potential applications in treating age-related diseases, improving athletic recovery, and even extending healthy lifespan.

 Some of the most exciting ongoing studies focus on GHK-Cu's gene expression effects.
 If researchers can fully map which genes are influenced and how, it could lead to even more targeted anti-aging interventions.
+Another peptide working at the gene expression level is Epithalon — see our Epithalon biohacking guide for how it targets telomere length and cellular aging.

 There's also growing interest in combination therapies—using GHK-Cu alongside other longevity compounds to create synergistic effects.
 Early results from these combination studies are promising, though more research is needed to establish optimal protocols.